 Published by HelloCare on July 22nd 2019

-Receiving a diagnosis of a serious illness can be devastating.
+Receiving a diagnosis of a serious illness in the family can be devastating.
 Obviously, for the person concerned there might be suffering, and uncertainty and fear about outcomes.
 For family, concern for their loved one, coupled with the prospect of taking on the responsibility of caring for them, can be extremely daunting.
-Unless family have medical experience, they may never have delivered the type of care required when someone is seriously ill.
+Unless family have medical experience, they may never have delivered the type of care required when a family illness occurs.

 They may have little to no knowledge of managing medications, they may not understand medical language, and they never have been in the role of ‘carer’.
 And yet, family may be expected to make themselves available to care around the clock.